 Days to Germination: Plants sprout in 21 to 28 days.

 Red Hot Poker plants are very easy to grow.
-They like full sun.
+Select a planting location where they will receive full sun.

 The plants prefer loose, rich soil that drains well.
 It is important to avoid wet soils, as the crowns can rot.
 Mix in compost when planting, if your soil is not rich.